OutlierVentures/verify-local-bitcoin-node/README.md

 # Sync a Bitcoin Core node from a specific source node

 Scripts to automate syncing a Bitcoin Core node ("verifier node") from a specific Bitcoin node ("source node") on your LAN.
-The scripts are for usage on the verifier node.
+The scripts are to be used on the verifier node.
+Network traffic on the verifier node is restricted to the LAN, to make sure it doesn't unintentionally get data from other Bitcoin nodes.

 Use case: verifying the blockchain data from a preconfigured Bitcoin node like [Casa Node](https://keys.casa/lightning-bitcoin-node/) or [DOJO trusted node by Samourai Wallet](https://samouraiwallet.com/dojo).